-Demitrius’ truancy and substance use led to run-ins with police.
-He went to a juvenile detention center, a youth wilderness rehabilitation program, and a group home; but after several interventions he was quickly back to hanging out with the same people and getting into more dangerous situations.
+His truancy and substance use led to run-ins with police.
+He went to a juvenile detention center, a youth wilderness rehabilitation program, and a group home; but after several interventions Demitrius was quickly back to hanging out with the same people and getting into more dangerous situations.

-He experienced multiple drugs of addiction before enrolling in TROSA’s program (in 2020-2021, 67% of TROSA residents reported multiple drugs of addiction).
+He experienced multiple drugs of addiction before enrolling in TROSA’s program.
 “Whatever you can imagine, I probably did.”
 He was using and selling and learned about TROSA’s cost-free residential program while in Wake County Jail.
 He decided he didn’t want to lead the life he was living and started to write letters to TROSA.
 He secured an interview and acceptance to the residential program.

 “When they let me out of jail, I chose not to go directly to TROSA…and I overdosed.
 Almost losing my life and hurting my family was the true turning point.
 I woke up in an ambulance in front of my mom’s house and I had no idea what happened.
 I thought I knew what I was capable of and I thought I knew how to handle things.
 In reality, I had no idea.
 Feelings of loss, hopelessness, and fear…it all hit me then.”